wiiit-artificial-intelligence/llama/README.md

 Usage: ./run.sh [options]

 Options:
--n, --nodes                   Number of nodes.
+-w, --nproc-per-node          Number of worker in one node.
+Default: 1 -n, --nodes                   Number of nodes.
 -i, --node-id                 Node ID in the cluster.
 -m, --master-addr             Master address.
 Should be the IP address of node 0.